-Financial instruments - initial recognition, subsequent measurement and derecognition a) Recognition and initial measurement b) Classification and subsequent measurement
+Financial instruments - initial recognition, subsequent measurement and derecognition a) Recognition and initial measurement

-Other assets are initially recognised when they are originated.
-All other financial assets and financial liabilities are initially recognised when the group becomes a party to the contractual provisions of the instrument.
+Receivables and other assets are initially recognised when they are originated.
+All other financial assets and financial liabilities are initially recognised when the Group becomes a party to the contractual provisions of the instrument.

-A financial asset (unless it is a receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
+A financial asset (unless it is a receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at financial asset at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
 A receivable without a significant financing component is initially measured at the transaction price.